Medicines Act

 It is not clear why the law is being so loosely interpreted by the authorities as to allow this quasi-legal practice and there appears to be little protection for the consumer or, worse still, for the animal.

-It stands to reason that the AVMC cannot support such commercialism and clients are advised not to purchase such products.
+While wholeheartedly supporting the use of natural medicines in animals, it stands to reason that the AVMC cannot support such brazen commercialism and clients are advised not to purchase such products.

 The Medicines Act 1968 has been updated by: